 Ginger, one of the main ingredients of gingerbread, found its origins some 5,000 years ago or more in China and India.
 These early peoples used the spice as a tonic or tea to treat a wide assortment of ailments.
 Gingers popularity quickly spread and it was cultivated in many cultures in the ancient world.
 Ginger was once traded on the open seas and became a very popular and pricey commodity.

 The Romans would use ginger regularly as a digestive aid, to help treat nausea, as well as to help treat colic and even flatulence.
-The 16th-century writer, John Baret said of gingerbread that it was, “a kind of cake or paste made to comfort the stomach.”
+The 16th-Century writer, John Baret said of gingerbread that it was, “a kind of cake or paste made to comfort the stomach.”
 The Romans loved the warming effect that ginger had and would use it to help treat colds and congestion.
 When Rome fell, so too did the widespread use of this spice.

 However, in the Middle Ages, we see its popularity begin to boom again.
-As a matter of fact, ginger was worth so much at one time in the 13th and 14th century that it cost about the same as a sheep.
+As a matter of fact, ginger was worth so much at one time in the 13th and 14th Centuries that it cost about the same as a sheep.

 And Now, the History of Gingerbread